Wheels falling off and broken studs |

 The wheels were fitted without a centre spigot (or is it spiggot?) ring to the wheel.

-Motor vehicle manufacturers use a central location collar on the stub axle hub in order to accurately locate the wheel.
-The wheel collar diameter varies, depending on the make of vehicle.
+manufacturers use a central location collar on the stub axle hub in order to accurately

-Many replacement allow wheel manufacturers use an adapter (spigot ring) to vary the diameter of the locating hole.
-In this way, a particular wheel can, by changing the spigot ring, be used on a variety of vehicles.
+diameter of the locating hole.
+In this way, a particular wheel can, by changing the spigot

 The spigot is the bit in the centre of the hub that you rest the inside centre of the wheel on whilst aligning the studs and screwing back the wheel nuts.
 On generic after market wheels, the spigot hole inside the wheels is a lot bigger than the spigot on the car.
 So what you need to do in this case is fit spigot locating rings.
 These are just rings of aluminum or hard plastic, that fit over the spigot on your car and then have a proper fit with the spigot hole on the wheel.
 If you don't have the spigot taking all the weight of the car, chances are you'll break one or more studs when you drive the car hard or have to brake hard.
 Remember the wheel nuts are simply there to hold the wheel on, NOT support the weight of the car.
 Also, as there is nothing to centre the wheel, you'll notice the wheels go in and out of balance because as you drive around, they'll move around on the hub.